dogweather/forkful/content/en/bash/strings/interpolating-a-string.md

 ---
 date: 2024-01-20 17:50:08.463610-07:00
-description: String interpolation lets you insert values into a string.
-It's handy for creating custom messages, automating commands, and scripting like a boss.
+description: 'How to: Bash strings play nice with variables.
+Drop a variable into a string with some curly braces, and you''re golden.'
 lastmod: '2024-03-13T22:45:00.230677-06:00'
 model: gpt-4-1106-preview
-summary: String interpolation lets you insert values into a string.
+summary: Bash strings play nice with variables.
 title: Interpolating a string
 weight: 8
 ---